 When the painting is complete (and framed if requested), I’ll ask for the final payment and we’ll discuss how to get the painting to you.
-If you live in Austin we can organize a hand off.
+If you live in Austin we will organize a time for you to pick it up from my studio.
 If you need me to ship the portrait, I’d be happy to pack it up safely and insure it but I will ask that you cover the cost of shipping.

 Hang and enjoy!

 So, when will it be done?
 That can vary on a few things!
 What is your deadline?
 What is my workload?
 Are you asking near the holidays?
 I’ll be able to give you a clear idea of what to expect when you reach out.